404oops/poshy/readme.md

 Poshy is a work-in-progress shell written in Python.
 As of now, it has no configuration files.

 ## Usage
-Git clone the repo (or download as a ZIP file if you're into that) and run `python3 ./poshy.py`
+Clone this repo (or download as a ZIP file) and run `python3 ./poshy.py`.

 ## AYP DOCUMENTATION
 AYP (All your plugins) are simple plugins that run before the shell does.
 There's not API you need to learn before making a plugin or program.